 Whether the ASP is permanently removed from an AS is a function of configuration management.

-The SG marks the ASP as "Down" and returns an ASP Down Ack message to the ASP if one of the following events occur:
+The SG marks the ASP as ASP-DOWN, informs Layer Management with an $M-ASP_Down$ indication primitive, and returns an ASP Down Ack message to the ASP.